 Malaysia Vacation Guide is the place where you will be able to find the information of the various attractions that the beautiful country of Malaysia has to offer.

 This year is an exciting year for tourism in Malaysia.
-We are expecting 30.5 million tourists to visit Malaysia this year.
+We are expecting over 30 million tourists to visit Malaysia this year.
 Many promotional activities have been planned by Tourism Malaysia for you to enjoy your stay here.

 Malaysia accommodation and hospitality are among the top in this region.
 There are many budget and 5 Star hotels that you can choose to stay during your holidays here.
 In general, the room rates are more expensive during the public and school holidays.

 If you have the flexibility of time, use Malaysia vacation guide to plan your itinerary so as not to coincide with these days.
-See the Malaysia 2016 holidays and 2017 holidays.
+See the Malaysia 2017 holidays.
 Compare the hotels rates before making your bookings.

 Coming to Malaysia is easy as the international airports in Kuala Lumpur, Langkawi, Penang, Kota Kinabalu and Kuching serve more than 40 international airlines.